notaryproject/notation/specs/commandline/verify.md

 ### Configure Trust Policy

 Users who consume signed artifact from a registry use the trust policy to specify trusted identities which sign the artifacts, and level of signature verification to use.
 The trust policy is a JSON document.
-User needs to create a file named `trustpolicy.json` under `{NOTATION_CONFIG}`.
+User needs to create a file named `trustpolicy.json` or `trustpolicy.oci.json` under `{NOTATION_CONFIG}`.
 See [Notation Directory Structure](https://notaryproject.dev/docs/user-guides/how-to/directory-structure/) for `{NOTATION_CONFIG}`.

 An example of `trustpolicy.json`: